 On the product page, you can also give engineers a 3D preview of the product.
 By doing this, it helps your customer verify this is the right product (tpyos happen).

-3. Access CAD & BIM directly from the home page.
+3. Link to 3D part downloads directly from the home page.

 For some industries like hydraulics and pneumatic cylinders, having 3D CAD & BIM models is the new standard.
 Since that’s what engineers are looking for, there’s no reason this shouldn’t be front-and-center on your homepage.